Let’s introduce you to the band…………..(in alphabetical order to avoid bruising egos!)

 Brin was our original lead guitarist whose impressive CV runs back to before when some of us were born.
 He played with us until it was too painful and performed his last gig at The World Pasty Championships at The Eden Project in March 2019.
 Brin played a major part in finding a suitable replacement in Adam who he had played with on numerous occasions.

 Never wishing to be in the limelight, it was always a challenge to catch Brin in a photo, which was a shame really, as he was always by far the most snappily dressed member of the band.
-There was, and never will be, anyone cooler than Brin in the band.
+There wasn’t, and never will be, anyone cooler than Brin in the band.

 Brin will always be a member of The Countrymen albeit an absent one and his influence, his humour and his talent will be sorely missed.